 This pineapple fried rice recipe arrives just in time for summer.
 You can see this video to know more:

 A date night with dates is what you want after hours of strenuous work.
 These tiny fruits are now cultivated in many parts of the world, including the United States.
 With a perfectly sweet and creamy taste, dates are genuinely loved at first sight.

-Sure, the smell of durian is sometimes redolent of smelly socks, but that doesn’t stop it from captivating people’s hearts.
+Sure, the smell of durian is sometimes redolent of smelly socks, but that doesn’t stop this tasty D-something fruit from captivating people’s hearts.
 Unlike its foul odor, the flesh has an ultra-creamy texture, giving your taste buds a time of their lives with a pleasant sweet taste.

 17. Horned Melon